charlesknapp/TotalRecall/README.md

 ### H. printLongestWord

-Write a function printLongestWordthat accepts a single argument, an array of strings.
+Write a function printLongestWord that accepts a single argument, an array of strings.
 The method should return the longest word in the array.
 In case of a tie, the method should return the word that appears first in the array.

 console.log(printLongestWord(["BoJack", "Princess", "Diane", "a", "Max", "Peanutbutter", "big", "Todd"]));
 => "Peanutbutter"